topos-theory/topos-theory.github.io/_posts/2015-12-01-deep-neural-decision-forests.md

 - [CIFAR Experiments](#cifar-experiments)
 - [And More](#and-more)

-# Introduction
+# About This Post

-Reading groups have great potential to interactively identify new research directions; however, in practice, common failure modes include too much lecturing, participants without adequate preparatory reading, and discussions that, while stimulating, raise many questions without answering them.

-The goal of the deep learning reading group is to discover an optimal structure for reading groups and to provide a venue for discussion and creation of new work in areas related to deep learning.
+The following blog post was the collaborative output of the Topos DL reading group.
 We seek to be thoughtful about every aspect of our reading group and iteratively discover/measure/optimize the parameters of its success.

-To that end, going forward, every reading group session will produce output in the form of a blog post as well as implementations of the paper and proposed extensions.
-Subsequent reading groups have a section devoted to reviewing these experimental results, yielding the added benefit of regular spaced recall of prior material.
-Our reading group is composed of a diverse group of members with backgrounds in physics, biology, and software to complement expertise in deep learning, facilitating crossover of ideas from other fields.

-Please email info@topos.house if you are interested in cutting-edge optimization of DL algorithms and reading groups :)
+More is written [here](TODO) about what we have learnt.
+Please email <a href="mailto:info@topos.house?Subject=Reading%20Group" target="_top">info@topos.house</a> if you are interested in cutting edge optimization of DL algorithms and reading groups. (:

 # Summary